zaneef/imdb-scalability-analysis/README.md

 # IMDb Scalability Analysis Web App

 ## 📚 Project Overview
 This project was developed for the "Software Performance and Scalability" course and demonstrates the design, deployment, and performance analysis of a scalable web application.
-The system loads and serves movie data from the IMDb dataset through a FastAPI backend and a PostgreSQL database.
+The system loads and serves movie data from the IMDb dataset through a FastAPI backend, a PostgreSQL database, and a Redis cache to improve performance under high concurrency.

 ---